Chuba Akpom: Hull City (loan)

 On 4 August 2015, Akpom joined Championship side Hull City on a season-long loan.
 Akpom made his debut for the Yorkshire based club on the opening weekend of the 2015–16 season scoring the second goal in a 2–0 home win to Huddersfield Town on 8 August.

 Akpom made his second appearance from the bench replacing Nikica Jelavic in the 60th minute in the League Cup first round against Accrington Stanley.
 He scored in the 92nd minute in the first half of extra time and netted a penalty in a 4–3 shootout win for the Tigers.
 On 30 January 2016 Akpom scored his first senior hat-trick in the FA Cup match away to Bury that Hull won 3–1.
 He was an unused substitute in the 2016 Championship play-off final at Wembley as Hull beat Sheffield Wednesday to gain promotion to the Premier League.

 Brighton (loan)

 On 30 January 2017, Akpom joined Brighton & Hove Albion on loan until the end of the season.
 He made 10 appearances where he helped The Albion gain promotion to the Premier League.

 Sint-Truiden (loan)

 On 31 January 2018, Akpom joined Belgian First Division A side Sint-Truiden on loan until the end of the season.
 Akpom scored his first goal for the club in a 1–0 victory against Anderlecht on 17 February 2018.

 PAOK

-On 2 August 2018, Akpom joined Greek Super League club PAOK Salonika on a three-year deal.
+On 2 August 2018, Akpom joined Greek Super League club PAOK Salonika on a three-year deal, for £900,000.
 On 25 August, he made his debut with the club as a substitute in a 1–0 home win game against Asteras Tripoli.
 On 11 November, he scored his first goal in a 2–1 home league win game against Panetolikos.